Institutional Review Board

 Manila Doctors Hospital

 Cut-off of submission is every 15th of the month except for the month of December which will be on the 5th.
-IRB Review is scheduled every last Tuesday of the month except for holidays, unforeseen events and eventualities, as well as the month of December.
-Documents are to be submitted with an Institutional/Review fee payable to: Manila Doctors Hospital
+IRB Review is scheduled every last Tuesday of the month except for holidays, unforeseen events and eventualities, as well as for the month of December.
+Documents are to be submitted with a Review fee payable to: Manila Doctors Hospital

 Basic Documents (in 6 copies)

 - Review Checklist [Download form: MDH IRB FORM 2(A)2017 Review Checklist

 - Printed Registration and Application Form [Download form: MDH IRB FORM 2(B)2017 Registration and Application Form